xpeknw/gapsi/README.md

 # GAPSI

-Gapsi Project is an implmenetation of Koa backend + Angular site, to manage Providers registry.
+Gapsi Project is an implementation of Koa backend + Angular site, to manage Providers registry.

 ## Front-end